semink/semink.github.io/content/researches.md

 # Research topics

-This page provides a brief overview of my research topics, listed in order of the most recent research.
+This page offers a concise overview of my research endeavors, presented starting with the most recent work.
+I am open to discussions on these topics and beyond.
+Feel free to reach out to me at: [semin.kwak@usc.edu](mailto:semin.kwak@usc.edu).

 ## Graph signal processing (GSP)